 We look at three areas when evaluating the discount opportunities offered by a wine club.
 Is there an introductory offer to sweeten the deal?
 Are there discounts available for buying more of wines you loved in your shipments?
 Are there special discounts only available to members?

 One of the expectations we have of wine of the month clubs is that they are rewarding your loyalty to their service with exceptional pricing.
 In the case of Winecrasher, they fall short.
-Except it’s sort of unfair to penalize them for this since they’ve already priced their wines as low as they can and they’re offering free shipping.
+Except it’s sort of unfair to penalize them for this since they’ve already priced their wines as low as they can and they're not making money on shipping.

 Winecrasher is brand new so customer complaints aren’t rolling in.
 Given the small team and the personal pride in their start-up, I’d be surprised if you have a bad customer service experience with Winecrasher.